 - Geolocation: Target people based on their physical location.

 Though many others exist, these are just a few examples of OptinMonster’s targeting rules.
 And these are the same ways that companies like Crossrope exploded their list by 900%.

 From there, you can leverage the full power of automation!
 By that, we mean OptinMonster integrates with 50+ 3rd-party tools like email service providers, Zapier, webhooks, and more.

 That means you can create a lead generation system that works on autopilot.

 Ready to get your lead magnet in front of your audience?
 Click below to start your 100% risk-free OptinMonster account today:

-If you’re curious how many of your subscribers are actually downloading your lead magnets, here’s how to track downloads in Google Analytics and WordPress.
+If you’re curious about how many of your subscribers download your lead magnets, here’s how to track downloads in Google Analytics and WordPress.

 And that’s all for today!
 Now it’s your turn.

 Go ahead and pick one of these high-converting lead magnet ideas, and then tweak it to create your own.
 This will drastically improve your digital marketing efforts.